Staff Resources

 To ensure compliance with university policies, visiting scholars and visiting student researchers on an external visa must provide the following documents:

-- Identity – A government-issued photo ID that includes personal data, such as a passport page and/or a visa with a photo page.
+• Identity – A valid government-issued photo ID that includes personal data, such as a passport page.

-- Authorization period – A DS-2019 (for J-1 visas), I-20 (for F-1 & F-1 OPT visas), or a similar USCIS immigration document indicating the start and end dates of a person’s authorization to be in the country (ensuring our appointment falls within the visa program authorization period).
+• Immigration Authorization Period – A valid DS-2019 (for J-1 visas), I-20 (for F-1 and F-1 OPT visas), EAD card or a similar official USCIS immigration document indicating the start and end dates of the individual’s authorized stay in the U.S. This ensures that the Berkeley appointment falls within the visa program’s authorized period.

-- Authorization to be at Berkeley – Verification from the home institution confirming that they are authorized to be at Berkeley, along with corresponding dates (this demonstrates that they are returning).
-This could be a brief memo from the university or faculty member on official letterhead or even confirmation from their institution's immigration office representative.
+• Authorization to be at Berkeley – Authorization from the home institution confirming that the individual is permitted to be at UC Berkeley, including the corresponding UCB appointment dates.
+This may be provided in the form of a brief memo from the university or a faculty member on official letterhead.

-- Stipends - For VSRs receiving funds from Berkeley, a completed CPT page with UCB as the "employer" is required.
-If a scholar is on an H-1B visa through their home institution, authorization to receive funds is usually provided by the PI supervisor.
+• Stipends - For VSRs receiving funds from Berkeley, a completed F-1 CPT page naming UC Berkeley as the "employer" with corresponding UCB visit dates is required.
+If a scholar is on an H-1B visa through their home institution, authorization to receive funds is typically provided by the supervising principal investigator (PI) or authorized university representative on official letterhead.

 Note: Some document requirements may vary depending on a scholar's visa program and legal status.
 VSPA will follow up when applicable.

-The documents should be combined into one PDF file and uploaded in the external visa document field of the scholar's Gateway application prior to submission for approval.
+The documents should be combined into a single PDF file and uploaded to the external visa document field in the scholar's Gateway application before submission for approval.

 Accommodations